githubninpoka/StockForThePeople/README.md

 - Historically - last 1000 days (manual process)

 - First graph page done
--
+- Make a generic linechart that can handle multiple or single incoming data arrays

 Next:
 Technically:
-- build first component library for more separation of concerns and reusability
+- Won't do now: build first component library for more separation of concerns and reusability
 - think about making separate chart.js components
-- think about making a generic linechart that can handle multiple or single incoming data arrays
 - work on making the api calls (internal and external) a bit more fault tolerant. (cancellation tokens, alert actions)
 - think about a good way to have the external update service just trigger on a (?) timer
 - Make 2 services (one for when blazor is running serverside and the other for when blazor is running webassembly) to make the blazor pages & components cleaner.